-Support Adventure was founded on a strong company culture valuing global cooperation, consistent structure, and prioritizing a work and travel lifestyle.
+Support Adventure – the expat-run MSP Staffing Company was founded on a strong company culture valuing global cooperation, consistent structure, and prioritizing a work and travel lifestyle.

 To better understand our values and growth, we must share with you the journey of our founder Eric Muth, from prodigal high school innovator to founder of a 40-client MSP staffing service.

 Eric grew up as part of the upper middle class in Toronto, Canada in a neighbourhood called Rosedale/Moore Park.

 His father came to Canada from Austria and worked as a businessman in entertainment and tech.
 His mother was a teacher.

 Growing up, Eric became obsessed with using his dad’s computer.
 His interest in solving computer issues started when he reconfigured DOS memory files for his favorite video game, Star Wars X-Wing to work on his computer after it would not load.

 As he got older, he continued his interest in computers and working with the evolving Windows family of technologies.

 In high school, Eric studied C++ programming and began fixing computer issues for family friends.
 This led to a unique opportunity when he was only 14.

 When 400 Windows NT 4 computers were delivered to his high school, none of the teachers knew how to set up the school’s network and create student logins.
 In an interesting turn of events, one teacher actually secured Eric and another student for a work-school placement to set up the school’s network.
 They were the only ones who understood domains and servers.
 Eric and the other student even had their own office in the school server room.